Frequently Asked Questions

 Summer College Intensives offer students the ability to earn college credit.
 Please check the course description carefully to determine if the credit option is available.

 Admissions are made on a rolling basis.
-A student will receive an acceptance or denial e-mail two weeks after his or her complete application file is submitted, please be sure to list a frequently used e-mail address on the application form.
-If a student is admitted they will be sent a registration packet in the post and the ability to download all the necessary forms in order to register for his or her program.
+Applicants will receive an acceptance or denial e-mail two weeks after their complete application files have been submitted.
+Please be sure to list a frequently used e-mail address on the application form.
+Admitted students will be sent a registration packet in the post and will be able to download all of the necessary forms in order to register for their programs.
 These documents include a Medical Permission Form, an Immunization Form, a campus map, an Occupancy Agreement, a Campus Regulations Form, and a Liability Waiver.
 These forms must be printed, completed and returned to the UMass Amherst Summer College as quickly as possible.
 Students who have not completed and returned their forms with payment will not be permitted to enter or stay in UMass Amherst housing or attend any aspect of the program.

 The registration material is available on the Summer College website as a PDF and is available for downloading.
 The packet contains all the forms that students and parents must read and sign.

 We assume that all students will attend the program(s) into which they are admitted.
 A student who decides not to attend should send an e-mail immediately to firstname.lastname@example.org.

 PREPARING FOR UMASS AMHERST